Forecasting with time series imaging: Experimental setup for XGBoost

-In model averaging, we need to set parameters for XGBoost.
-We performed a search in a subset of the hyperparameter spaces, measuring the OWA via 10-fold cross-validation of the training data.
+To set optimal parameters for XGBoost, we perform a search in subspaces of the hyper-parameter spaces, by measuring the OWA via 10-fold cross-validation of the training data.
+We describe the hyper-parameters and the searching ranges of the cross-validation procedure as follows.